Zachary-Harrison/FrappuccinoShop/docs/planning/Sprint3/Sprint3.md

 Populate and modify database

-Upon completion, the Django database should be populated with at least 12 ingredients, and all the information that is associated with an ingredient.
+    -Upon completion, the Django database should be populated with at least 12 ingredients, and all the information that is associated with an ingredient.
 Additionally, the database should include at least 6 drinks, and all the information that is associated with a drink.
 The database should also be modified to combine the Customer, Employee, and Manager models into a single model in the database, and the Customer, Employee, and Manager models can exist as sub-models of the singular “User” model, taking advantage of polymorphism.

-`	`Tasks
+    -Tasks

-Ingredients
+        -Ingredients

-`			`1.0
+            -1.0

-`		`Drinks
+        -Drinks

-`			`1.5
+            -1.5

-`		`Condense to one User Model
+        -Condense to one User Model

-`			`1.0
+            -1.0

-`		`Create Orders Model
+        -Create Orders Model

-`			`0.5
+            -0.5

-`	`4.0 Story Points total
+    -4.0 Story Points total

 Drink Menu page

-`	`Upon completion, this page should display each drink in the menu in a visually pleasing way.
+    -Upon completion, this page should display each drink in the menu in a visually pleasing way.

-`	`Tasks
+    -Tasks

-`		`UI
+        -UI

-`			`1.0
+            -1.0

-`		`Load drinks from database
+        -Load drinks from database

-`			`0.5
+            -0.5

-`	`1.5 Story Points total
+    -1.5 Story Points total

 Customer account page (change username, update balance)

-Upon completion, this page should display a user’s information to them.
+    -Upon completion, this page should display a user’s information to them.
 This information should include their username, and their monetary balance.
 Each of these is associated with a button, to allow a user to change their username, and to allow the user to input an amount to increase their balance by.

-`	`Tasks
+    -Tasks

-UI
+        -UI

-`			`0.25
+            -0.25

-`		`Functionality of database updates (username, balance)
+        -Functionality of database updates (username, balance)

-`			`0.75
+            -0.75

-`	`1.0 Story Points total
+    -1.0 Story Points total

 Documentation

-Upon completion, this document should be filled out, including a screenshot of the Github Project Board and the Burndown chart.
+    -Upon completion, this document should be filled out, including a screenshot of the Github Project Board and the Burndown chart.
 Additionally, Writeups for each standup meeting should be completed.

-Tasks
+    -Tasks

-`		`Initial sprint planning information
+        -Initial sprint planning information

-`			`0.25
+            -0.25

-`		`Story filling sprint plan
+        -Story filling sprint plan

-`			`1.0
+            -1.0

-`		`Burndown chart
+        -Burndown chart

-`			`1.0
+            -1.0

-`		`Github Project backlog
+        -Github Project backlog

-`			`0.75
+            -0.75

-`		`Standup meeting Writeups
+        -Standup meeting Writeups

-`			`1.0
+            -1.0

-`	`4.0 Story Points total
+    -4.0 Story Points total

 ![](Aspose.Words.df2394de-bed5-4d04-ab55-b31b3f6a0206.001.png)